DixieRose/resume/README.md

 #Experience:
-Director of Sales and Catering, McClellan Park
-Develop and execute strategic sales and marketing plans to achieve revenue goals Lead a team of sales and catering professionals to increase business from existing accounts and generate new business Build and maintain relationships with clients, vendors, and community partners Oversee event planning and execution, ensuring exceptional customer service and client satisfaction Analyze market trends and provide insights to senior leadership on industry developments
+Director of Sales and Catering, McClellan Park Developed and executed strategic sales and marketing plans to achieve revenue goals Lead a team of sales and catering professionals to increase business from existing accounts and generate new business Built and maintained relationships with clients, vendors, and community partners Oversaw event planning and execution, ensured exceptional customer service and client satisfaction Analyzed market trends and provide insights to senior leadership on industry developments

 #Skills: